10imaging/exif/README.md

   5. Compiles without complaints using `-Wall -Wextra -Werror -pedantic -ansi` on gcc v4.8.2
   6. Loads and saves EXIF meta-data - easyexif only loads EXIF metadata
   7. Handles all IFD types
+  8. Encodes tags for saving your own EXIF tagged files (not supported by the original easyexif)

 ### License